blacs30/installation-scripts/install_manuals/install_webmail_lite.md

 There you'll also find the official documentation: [afterlogic.com](https://afterlogic.com/docs/webmail-lite/installation/installation-instructions/installing-on-linux)

 Unzip the file and copy it to the target directory.
-I run it as a subdirectory, the path where I copy it to is e.g.: `/var/www/html/webmail`
+The path where I copy it to is e.g.: `/var/www/html/webmail`

 You can use a service user for a PHP-FPM pool and the owner of the files in the web root directory.
 It requires little bit more carefulness but increases the security as well as little.